hphelion/documentation/cli.unix.2.block-storage.md

 ##Detaching Volumes## {#DetachingVolumes}

-To detach the kweller volume:
+To detach volume `kweller`:

     $ hpcloud volumes:detach kweller
     Detached volume 'kweller' from 'srv1'.

 ##Removing Volumes## {#RemovingVolumes}

-To remove the kweller volume:
+To remove volume `kweller`:

     $ hpcloud volumes:remove kweller
     Removed volume 'kweller'.

-For complete information on all the UNIX CLI block storage commands (and all the other UNIX CLI HP Cloud service commands), please take a look at the [HP Cloud UNIX CLI Reference](/cli/unix/2/reference).
+For complete information on all the UNIX CLI block storage commands (and all the other UNIX CLI HP Cloud service commands), please take a look at the [HP Cloud UNIX CLI Reference](/cli/unix/2/reference) page.